idesign0/id_smacc2/RELEASING.md

 git push origin your-branch-name git push origin X.Y.Z

-# Create PR to humble branch on GitHub
+# Create PR to jazzy branch on GitHub
 # Review and merge PR
 ```

-**Important:** After PR is merged, ensure the tag X.Y.Z is on the humble branch.
+**Important:** After PR is merged, ensure the tag X.Y.Z is on the jazzy branch.
 You may need to re-create the tag after merge if it was on a feature branch.

 ### Phase 4: Bloom Release Process (Human on Host)